 How long will the African Hut last?

-With very little maintenance, a thatch roof owner can expect a roof to last for 6-10 years.
+With very little maintenance, a thatch roof owner can expect a thatch roof to last for 6-10 years.
 Various climates however, do affect the life span of a thatch roof.
 The frame should last more than 25 years.
 Please read our warranty.

 What support is available if I need help installing the African Hut?